Privacy Policy

 Platform icon on admin user list

 When you visit /dashboard for the first time, we classify your browser's user-agent string into a platform bucket (Windows / macOS / iOS / Android / Linux / unknown) and store it on your user record server-side.
-Helps us route Mac/Linux visitors away from the Windows-only installer.
+Helps us route visitors to the right per-platform installer (Windows, Linux, macOS).

 What's captured: a single platform bucket string, inferred from the user-agent header you've always sent on every request.